styx/angularjs-rails-cdn/README.md

 :cookies]
 ```

-Note that only valid CDN symbols is:
+Note: currently only valid CDN symbols is:

 ```ruby
 :google